nestauk/asf_core_data/README.md

 The MCS datasets contain information on MCS-certified heat pump **installations** and **installers**.
 These datasets are proprietary and cannot be shared outside of Nesta.

-The MCS **installations** dataset contains one record for each MCS certificate version (i.e. a certificate which is registered then updated will appear twice in the dataset).
-In almost all cases, each MCS certificate is associated with a single heat pump installation.
+The MCS **installations** dataset contains one record for each MCS certificate.
+In almost all cases, each MCS certificate corresponds to a single heat pump system installation (which in some cases may feature multiple heat pumps).
+The dataset contains records of both domestic and non-domestic installations.
 Features in the dataset include

   - characteristics of the property: address, heat and water demand, alternative heating system
   - characteristics of the installed heat pump: model, manufacturer, capacity, flow temperature, SCOP
-  - characteristics of the installation: overall cost, installer name, whether or not the installation is eligible for RHI
+  - characteristics of the installation: commissioning date, overall cost, installer name, whether or not the installation is eligible for RHI
+  - characteristics of the certificate: version number, certification date

+For further information about the data collection process see [this doc](https://docs.google.com/document/d/1uuptYecUfIm1Dxy1iuw19xgareZPzg_WP4M7J80mTgc/edit?usp=sharing).

 The MCS **installers** dataset contains one record for each MCS-certified installer.
 Features in the dataset include

   - name and address